stouffer/EvoGeoModules/manuscript/manuscript.md

 between two species is a surprisingly poor predictor of how frequently they interact.
 In contrast to the frequent assumption that phylogenetic structure is a key driver of community structure [@cave09;@mouq12], these data reveal that this impact is actually minimal at ecologically relevant spatial scales.
-Yet, individual interactions are able to maintain their coevolutionary signal even when the community they are woven into does not.
+Despite all the above, individual interactions are able to maintain their coevolutionary signal even when the community they are woven into does not.
 Thinking more broadly, these discrepancies provide a clear roadmap for bridging the aforementioned gap between our appreciation